mcognetta/mcognetta.github.io/index.md

 ## about me

 I am currently a software engineer at Google working on Gboard.
-I did my Master's in Computer Science at Yonsei University and my undergrad in Discrete Mathematics with a minor in Korean at Georgia Tech.
+I did my MS in Computer Science at Yonsei University and my BS in Discrete Mathematics with a minor in Korean at Georgia Tech.

 I am always open to chatting about interesting topics.
 Please feel free to send me an email ([lastname].[firstname]@gmail.com).